 Thyroid disorders are best diagnosed and treated by a provider who is an expert at carefully listening to you and your symptoms along with the ability to interpret all of your test results.

-At our center, along with blood testing, we often use a Thyroflex® test to help us diagnose hypothyroidism and determine your intracellular thyroid function.
+At our center, along with blood testing, we often use a Thyroflex® test to help us diagnose hypothyroidism at Green Bay and determine your intracellular thyroid function.
 This is a simple reflex test that uses the Thyroflex® machine – an FDA approved, medical device that is clinically proven to sensitively detect hypothyroid conditions correctly 98% of the time.
 This information, along with baseline thyroid lab tests, ferritin and Vitamin D blood test results, is invaluable to guide your treatment and is used to create a personalized treatment plan for you.

 Going Deeper Than TSH Testing Alone